-In the first 5 years, the Plan will enable delivery of 1,250-1,500 net new jobs, and land for around 2,000 new homes.
-This growth will come forward on committed sites - with planning permission or allocated - and on urban brownfield sites, including windfall sites.
+In the first 5 years (2012/13-2016/17), the Plan will enable delivery around 2,000 new homes.
+Most of this growth will come forward on committed sites - with planning permission or allocated - and on urban brownfield sites, including windfall sites.
+These are shown in Appendix C (Table 25) and will be updated as part of the Council's annual monitoring activity.